mantidproject/mantid/docs/source/release/v6.8.0/diffraction.rst

 - Expose the OffsetData parameter in the Powder Diffraction Reduction gui
 - :ref:`PDCalibration <algm-PDCalibration>` has two new parameters, ``StartWorkspaceIndex`` and ``StopWorkspaceIndex``, which limit which spectra are calibrated
 - :ref:`PowderReduceP2D <algm-PowderReduceP2D>` has been adapted to work with SNAP measuring data.
-- :ref:`AlignAndFocusPowderFromFiles <algm-AlignAndFocusPowderFromFiles>`, when it calls :ref:`LoadDiffCal <algm-LoadDiffCal>`, it will pass through the `TMin` parameter.
-In the case of non-zero `TZERO` values existing in the calibration constant, the implementation of current PR will suppress the warning message about minimum TOF value shfit.
+- :ref:`AlignAndFocusPowderFromFiles <algm-AlignAndFocusPowderFromFiles>`, when it calls :ref:`LoadDiffCal <algm-LoadDiffCal>`, it will pass through the ``TMin`` parameter.
+In the case of non-zero ``TZERO`` values existing in the calibration constant, the warning message about minimum TOF value shift will now be suppressed.

 Bugfixes
 ############
 - Fixed bug in absolute unit normalisation in ISIS powder reduction where the vanadium workspace shape was used instead of the sample.
-- Raise errors in absolute normalisation due to lack of sample/vanadium shape and material in ISIS powder reduction
+- When performing an ISIS powder reduction, errors are raised in absolute normalisation when sample/vanadium shape and material are not provided.
-- Raise an error in POLARIS (ISIS) powder reduction script if user tries to creta a vanadium workspace without correcting for absorption and multiple scattering.
+- Raise an error in POLARIS (ISIS) powder reduction script if user tries to create a vanadium workspace without correcting for absorption and multiple scattering.
 - Exposed ``MSEvents`` parameter of :ref:`MayersSampleCorrection <algm-MayersSampleCorrection>` to users of ISIS powder reduction scripts (parameter ``mayers_mult_scat_events`` in the instrument settings).
 - Fix type conversion bug producing an error in the cross-corellation functionality of the powder diffraction calibration scripts used in :ref:`powder diffraction calibration <Powder Diffraction Calibration>`.
 - Fixed bug in ISIS powder reduction for workspaces being overwritten when focussing using individual batching mode (this affected POLARIS and GEM)